 - Find people that will accept your content in some form and promote it for you.
 Editors need content, you need promotion.
 Fair trade and one of the best ROT (return on time) you can find.

 - Get socially active in a business way.
 If you can keep your name out there people will come to you or at least follow you somewhere which is a major part of the battle.
 Don’t just say hey, follow me on Twitter.
-Get involved with LinkedIn groups, trade groups, industry forums etc,
+Get involved with LinkedIn groups, trade groups, industry forums etc.

 - Give away free stuff when you can.
 Automate your web site so people can access archives and samples, they give a name, company and email, they can read your premium content.

 There are a number of other things you can do to make your solo practice succeed.
+Budget time necessary to support the critical functions you can handle and look to partner with others to handle the rest.